Hill Stations Near Mysore – Cool Escapes You Will Fall in Love With

 My Tip: Start early from Mysore and carry snacks or a picnic basket.
 The drive is long but serene and perfect if you enjoy solitude wrapped in nature.

-I still remember arriving on a rainy afternoon — fog rolling across the treetops, the smell of wet earth everywhere and frogs croaking like they were part of a hidden orchestra.
+Arrive on a rainy afternoon when fog rolls across the treetops, the smell of wet earth everywhere and frogs croaking like they are part of a hidden orchestra.
 Agumbe is raw, wild and alive.

 Why Visit